 MegaRAID BIOS Configu uration Utility Configuration Wizard Configuration Wizard guides System easily and efficientl s you through the steps for configuration the MegaRAID y.
 The steps are as follows: 1.
 Array definitions Group physical drives into arrays.
 2. Mrtual Disk definitions Define virtual disks using those arrays.
 3. Configuration Preview Preview configuration before it is saved.
-Please choose appropriate co niguration type: Clear Configuration Allance, you to clear existing configuration only.
+Please choose appropriate co niguration type: Citzer Configuration Allows, you to clear existing configuration only.
 New Configuration Clears the existing configuration.
-If you have any existing data In the cariler defined drives, the data will be lost.
-Add Configuretion Retains the old configuration and then adds new drives to the configuration.
-This is the safest operation as it does not result in any data loss.
+If you have any existing data in the data will be lost.
+Add Con(igu etion Retains the old configuration and then adds new drives to the configuration.
+This is the safest operation as, it does not result in any data loss.
 Cancel 🗰 Next